jackcox15/Kairos/README.md

 #### global → regional → local only operation.

 ## What Problem Does This Solve?
-Reticulum is powerful, but deploying it for non-technical users is hard.
+Reticulum is a powerful cryptographic network protocol, but deploying it at scale for non-tech savvy people can be difficult.
-Kairos strives to simplify the setup of LoRa radios, and organically build local resilient communication networks with minimum effort.
+Kairos strives to simplify the setup of LoRa radios, Reticulum deployments, and organically build local resilient communication networks with minimum effort
-- Automated Deployment - Live USB systems that come preconfigured
+- Automated Deployment - Live USB systems that come preconfigured with helper tools
-- Hardware Integration – Plug and play RNode devices with automated firmware flashing, and PHY settings
+- Hardware Integration – Plug and play RNode devices with automated firmware flashing, and PHY settings, and reticulum config updates
-- User Interface - MeshChat web UI instead of command line only, RaspberryPi Python programs
+- User Interface - MeshChat web UI instead of command line only, RaspberryPi Python programs, and custom management programs
 - Infrastructure Setup - VPS backbone with WireGuard VPN for global connectivity
-- Operational Security – Built in OpSec practices for adversarial environments
+- Operational Security – Built in OPSEC practices for adversarial environments

-*The Goal: Anyone should be able to plug in a USB drive, or RaspberryPi, connect an RNode, and have a working mesh node in minutes.*

 Three Layers:
 1. VPS Backbone - Redundant servers for global connectivity